bymoniquejackson/bymoniquejackson/README.md

-- 👋 Hi, I’m つ ✿◕‿◕✿༽つ Momo or MJ, ex writer and content creator for publishers, wannabe web and sofware developer
+- 👋 Hi, I’m つ ✿◕‿◕✿༽つ Momo or MJ, ex writer and content creator for publishers, aspiring web and software developer
 - 🖥️ Very interested in Internet of Things and UX
 - 👀 Usually concerning myself with reading comics and novels, horror, food, video games and cinematography
 - 🌱 I’m currently learning Python, HTML and CSS.
 Hopefully some others in the not so distant future